alexissyi/cook_scheduler/design/concepts/CookingSchedule/CookingSchedule.md

 assignAssistant(user: User, date: Date)

-**requires** date is in CookingDates; user is in Cooks; there is already an Assignment with this date in the set of Assignments, the lead for that assignment has CanLead marked as True in their associated Preference
+**requires** date is in CookingDates; user is in Cooks; there is already an Assignment with this date in the set of Assignments, the lead for that assignment has CanLead marked as True in their associated Preference; user has CanAssist marked as True in their associated Preference

 **effect** sets Assistant in the existing Assignment for this date to be user

 removeAssignment(date: Date)

-**requires** there is an Assignment with this date in the set of Assignments
+**requires** date is in YYYY-MM-DD format; there is an Assignment with this date in the set of Assignments

 **effect** removes this Assignment from the set of Assignments